December 14. 2015

 Its only decoration is the light that washes the Kıblah wall.

-A wise man said, "I want to pray here as soon as possible" when he saw the first sketches.
+A wise man said, "I want to pray here as soon as possible" when

 This sincere wish made me so happy.